|Australian box jellyfish||Box jellies|

 do not attempt to remove adherent tentacles before this step, unless no vinegar is available, in which case carefully pick off the tentacles.

-Pressure immobilization first aid was proposed to be beneficial because of its effectiveness in treating elapid snake and funnel web spider bites,
+Pressure bandage with immobilization first aid was proposed to be beneficial because of its effectiveness in treating elapid snake and funnel web spider bites,

-however there is no evidence to support the use of pressure immobilization bandages in the management of jellyfish stings.
+however, there is no evidence to support the use of pressure bandage with immobilization in the management of jellyfish stings.

 Evidence suggests it may actually increase the amount of venom that is injected into the victim.